 AIEF has tax-deductible Gift Recipient Status and is endorsed by the ATO as an Income Tax Exempt Charity, which means that all donations to AIEF over $2 are tax deductible.
 Click here to view AIEF's DGR and ITEC certificates.

-If you make a one-off donation online, a tax receipt will be issued to the email address you provide.
-Receipts for all other donations are posted to the mailing address provided.
+If you make a donation online, a tax receipt will be issued to the email address you provide.
+For mailed cheque donations, receipts are posted to the mailing address provided.

 AIEF Scholarship Program - Schools

 AIEF’s role is to empower Indigenous families to make key decisions affecting their own family, including how and where their children are educated.
 AIEF does not advocate that any Indigenous child should go to boarding school nor does AIEF promote boarding school as the best educational option.
 Consistent with the principle of self-determination, AIEF responds to self-generated demand from Indigenous families and provides co-funding for those families who choose a school themselves, initiate the enrolment application process and financially contribute to the school fees.

 Since AIEF’s inception in 2008, we have established partnerships with schools that:

 - have a strong alignment of values, purpose and mission;

 - have mutual respect, willingness to engage and enthusiasm for AIEF and our programs;